 If you are a patient of mine, you’ve had your vitamin D tested.
 In my practice, it is mandatory, and I would like to share why I feel this way.
 I’m almost crazy about it.
 If you have cancer, or have a history of cancer, you should have your vitamin D levels tested at least once per year, and I’ll help you correct any deficiency you may have.

 Humans obtain vitamin D from the sun through their skin.
 Depending on cultural habits, skin colour and altitude, different regions of the world have higher rates of vitamin D deficiency, like here in Canada.
-We can also get vitamin D through liquid or gel cap supplements.
+We can also get vitamin D through liquid fish oil or gel cap supplements.

 WHAT DOES VITAMIN D DO IN THE BODY?

 Generally, vitamin D is important for regulating the immune system.
 It is classically known for increasing calcium absorption and having positive effects on bone structure.
-It has antiviral activity and helps fight infections, and decreases inflammation.
+It has antiviral activity, helps fight infections, and decreases inflammation.
 It has been found in clinical trials to be beneficial for the treatment of psoriasis, type I diabetes, MS, inflammatory bowel disease, rheumatoid arthritis and even COVID.

 VITAMIN D DECREASES MORTALITY IN AGGRESSIVE CANCERS